 At the end of the case, the accused will be found to be guilty, not guilty, or the case found to be not proven (there wasn’t enough evidence to prove the case ‘beyond reasonable doubt’).
 The Sheriff /Judge will then pass sentence (sometimes pending social work reports) or release the accused.

-The diagram below shows an overview of Scotland’s Criminal Justice System.
+Or have a look at this quick diagram which provides an overview of Scotland’s Criminal Justice System.